dpa99c/cordova-check-plugins/README.md

 ### --github-username and --github-password

 Allows specification of user credentials for GitHub, increasing API request limit to 5000 requests/hour.
+Also enables access to private repos.

 When checking remote versions for that are hosted on GitHub, by default unauthenticated access to the GitHub API is used.
 This is [rate limited](https://developer.github.com/v3/#rate-limiting) to 60 requests/hour.